 Ricardo Graziano joined The Sarasota Ballet in 2010 and was promoted to Principal in 2011.
-His lead and featured roles include Ashton’s Marguerite and Armand, Enigma Variations, Jazz Calendar, The Walk to the Paradise Garden, La Fille mal Gardée, Symphonic Variations, Illuminations, Birthday Offering, Les Patineurs, Façade, Les Rendevous, Monotones II, Valse nobles et sentimentales; Balanchine’s Stars and Stripes, Emeralds, Diamonds, Apollo, Prodigal Son, The Four Temperaments, Serenade, Donizetti Variations, Divertimento No. 15, Who Cares?; de Mille’s Rodeo; de Valois’ The Rake’s Progress; Fokine’s Les Sylphides; Nijinsky’s L’Après-midi d’un Faune; Nureyev’s Raymonda Act III; Prossokhov’s Firebird; Tharp’s In the Upper Room, Nine Sinatra Songs; Tuckett’s Changing Light, Lux Aeterna, The Secret Garden; Tudor’s Lilac Garden; Wheeldon’s The American, There Where She Loves; Wright’s Summertide.
+His lead and featured roles include Ashton’s Marguerite and Armand, Enigma Variations, Jazz Calendar, The Walk to the Paradise Garden, La Fille mal Gardée, Symphonic Variations, Illuminations, Birthday Offering, Les Patineurs, Façade, Les Rendezvous, Monotones II, Valse nobles et sentimentales; Balanchine’s Stars and Stripes, Emeralds, Diamonds, Prodigal Son, The Four Temperaments, Serenade, Donizetti Variations, Divertimento No. 15, Who Cares?; de Mille’s Rodeo; de Valois’ The Rake’s Progress; Fokine’s Les Sylphides; Nijinsky’s L’Après-midi d’un Faune; Nureyev’s Raymonda Act III; Possokhov’s Firebird; Tharp’s In the Upper Room, Nine Sinatra Songs; Tuckett’s Changing Light, Lux Aeterna, The Secret Garden; Tudor’s Lilac Garden; Wheeldon’s The American, There Where She Loves; Wright’s Summertide.